Antipsychotic Prescribing

 Mental health professionals need the ability to carefully assess and precisely describe signs and symptoms in a qualified manner.
 Psychopathology is a discipline that applies systematic methods to study abnormal functioning of psychic activity, with the intent to elaborate subdivisions, classifications, and theories, to identify the causes of mental illnesses.

-Psychopathology applies direct observation of the clinical manifestations of mental illnesses to diagnostic systems (e.g., Diagnostic and Statistical Manual of Mental Disorders-5) which outlines signs, symptoms, and features that are required to establish a diagnosis.
+Psychopathology applies direct observation of the clinical manifestations of mental illnesses to diagnostic systems (e.g., the Diagnostic and Statistical Manual of Mental Disorders-5), which outline the signs, symptoms, and features required to establish a diagnosis.

 Psychopathology can be broadly divided into two main subgroups (3):

-2. Interpretative psychopathology - the understanding of a human subjective experiences and attempting to explain these features using theoretical models.
+2. Interpretative psychopathology – the understanding of a human’s subjective experiences and attempting to explain these features using theoretical models.

 Early Warning Signs Before Psychosis